jakubprach/jakubprach/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on completing my [ApartPrach](https://github.com/jakubprach/ApartPrach) project
-- 🌱 I’m currently learning C# and .NET 5
+- 🌱 I’m currently learning C# and .NET

 ### Connect with me: